Generic Name: indacaterol and glycopyrrolate

 52-week Effects on Lung Function: At week 52 (Trial 3), Utibron Neohaler demonstrated a significant treatment effect with an increase of 0.080 L in pre-dose trough FEV1 compared to indacaterol 75 mcg once-daily.

-Utibron Neohaler contains UTIBRON (indacaterol/glycopyrrolate, (27.5 mcg, 15.6 mcg) inhalation powder) in hypromellose (HPMC) capsule with yellow transparent cap and uncolored transparent body, with capsules packaged in aluminum blister cards, one NEOHALER device, and an FDA approved Medication Guide.
+Utibron Neohaler contains UTIBRON (indacaterol/glycopyrrolate, (27.5 mcg, 15.6 mcg) inhalation powder) in hypromellose (HPMC) capsule with yellow transparent cap and uncolored transparent body, with capsules packaged in aluminum blister cards, one NEOHALER device, and an FDA-approved Patient Information.

 The NEOHALER device consists of a white protective cap and a base with mouthpiece, capsule chamber and 2 yellow push buttons.